deejaygraham/How-to-be-Psychic/outline.md

 ## Incremental Iterative Design

-Incremental is at least moving in the right direction, adding functionality in smaller, but still very large, chunks where there is still a heavy onus on the designer to make big bets about the likely shape of the code into the next few months and add code to support that now rather than when it is needed.
+Incremental is at least moving in the right direction, adding functionality in relatively smaller, but still very large, chunks where there is still a heavy onus on the designer to make big bets about the likely shape of the code into the next few months and add code to support that now rather than when it is needed.

 In incremental designs, we can feel trapped by past design decisions, each decision almost set in concrete pushing us further into a smaller and smaller box of options.
 This can lead to us hating the code we have and perhaps even wanting to change jobs to escape it.
+Again, I've experienced this with a UI front end project where everyone had an opinion and an ever changing backlog so the project took literally years to complete rather than the originally estimated 6 months or so.

 ## Ad Hoc